taonity/artist-insight-service/README.md

-add notification on simple following retrieval if an artist doesn't have genres, with estimation of gpt usages required and possible + fix gpt usages left in frontend + style login page with some description + add error pages for sort genres in openai contracts - the sorting is not guaranteed by gpt anyway do I need Read your private profile information? - yes, it is required for /me test transactions add Donate button and the counter charge mechanism build modules in right order restructure backend code
+add notification on simple following retrieval if an artist doesn't have genres, with estimation of gpt usages required and possible + fix gpt usages left in frontend + style login page with some description + add error pages for + fix spending gpt usages on failed openai request + manage advisaries in react - idk maybe later fix server address in browser search on server down - maybe later sort genres in openai contracts + the sorting is not guaranteed by gpt anyway do I need Read your private profile information? + yes, it is required for /me test transactions + add Donate button and the counter charge mechanism build modules in right order restructure backend code